sdamrich/FlowTracker/README.md

 # FlowTracker
-A repository for using min-cost flows for tracking
+Using min-cost flows for tracking